 The Board of Directors believes in the importance and value of VANS to the community and is able to endorse the mandate and objectives of VANS without reservation.
 Acknowledging their legal and fiscal responsibility to VANS, the Board of Directors is familiar with the organizations by-laws and policies, and prepare and meet for Board meetings.

-Evan Cameron is an interdisciplinary artist based on the south shore.
+Evan Cameron (President) is an interdisciplinary artist based.
 His practice includes combinations of writing, drawing, and multimedia, and often explores themes like personal narratives, empowerment, and work.
 He is interested in supporting non-profit art organizations in NS and how art education can become more accessible across rural and low-income communities.

 With an intuitive approach to abstract art, Kristen Herrington captivates audiences with her playful perspective on life’s simple pleasures.
 Born and raised in rural Nova Scotia, Kristen’s artistry is deeply rooted in her appreciation for the beauty of the everyday and her insatiable curiosity about the world beyond her doorstep.
 At Togetherland Art Gallery, Kristen has curated a space where art, community, and creativity converge.
 Named after her belief in the power of togetherness, the gallery serves as a vibrant hub for workshops, concerts, open mics, yoga classes, and more.
 Through her eclectic events and warm hospitality, Kristen fosters a sense of belonging that extends far beyond the gallery walls.
 She is a 2024 recipient of the prestigious Canada Council “Explore and Create” grant and will be using funds to design a sensory-experience for the deaf community (to which she belongs) through Haptic chairs.